shekhar-joshi/Bag-of-words-meets-bag-of-popcorns-IMDB-/README.md

 # Bag-of-words-meets-bag-of-popcorns-IMDB-
-Telling the reviews are positive or negative. and thats it.
+The imdb has movie reviews written.
+The dataset has about 25000 reviews in it and I'm using NLP to predict and divide the reviews into positive and negative.